 Symptom Possible Causes Solution For Windows NT systems only: The following error message appears: The system could not log you on.
-Make sure your User name and Domain are correct You did not type ge for the password during initial setup.
-Set the logon password to ge .
-For instructions, see "Auto Logon Error Message" on page 33.
+Make sure your User name and Domain are correct You did not type GE for the password during initial setup.
+Set the logon password to GE .
+For instructions, see "Auto Logon Error Message" on page 31.
 Display Station does not power up.
 Power not on (PWR indicator not lighted or display completely dark).
 Make sure that Display Station is plugged in.
 Make sure that power source is functioning properly.
 Display is blank (PWR indicator is lighted).
-See "Display" on page 29.
-See "Display" on page 29.
+See "Display" on page 27.
+See "Display" on page 27.
 Non-System disk or disk error message displayed.
 Disk in floppy disk drive.
 Remove floppy disk and then reboot or power cycle.
 Safe Recovery Error message displayed.
 Occurs on initial power up if the unit is accidentally turned off without first shutting down the Windows 95 software.
 The Display Station will power up normally.
 Memory count during powerup self-test is incorrect.
 Optional SIMM is installed incorrectly or is incompatible with the Display Station CPU.
 Make sure that the appropriate memory is installed correctly.
 CMOS checksum error - Defaults loaded CMOS battery failed message displayed.
 CMOS battery failure.
 Note: This battery has a lifetime of up to 10 years under normal operating conditions.
 The battery is not field replaceable.
-For more information, see "CMOS Checksum Error" on page 34.
+For more information, see "CMOS Checksum Error" on page 32.
 A screen appears just after powerup, or just after reset, which has the title "CMOS Setup Utility."
 The DEL key has been accidentally pressed.
 Cycle power again.
 The Display Station will power up normally.
-A DOS prompt, C:> appears on the screen instead of the software.
-The F5 or F8 function key has been accidentally pressed during powerup.
-Cycle the power.
-Do not press any keys until after the screen for the system software appears.
 The Display Station reset even though the power was not interrupted.
 The CTRL-ALT-DEL keys were pressed twice at the same time.
 This should never be done, unless you are attempting to reset the Display Station.
 A:> appears instead of software.
 A system floppy disk is inserted.
 Remove disk and cycle power.